anteater/anteater/README.md

 Binaries
 --------

-With anteater, if you pass the argument ``--bincheck``, every binary causes a CI build failure on the related Pull Request.
-It is not until a sha256 checksum is set within anteater's YAML files, that the build is allowed to pass.
+With anteater, if you pass the argument ``--bincheck``, every binary found causes a build failure on the originating pull request.
+It is not until a sha256 checksum is set within anteater's YAML ignore files, that the build is allowed to pass.

-This means you can block people from checking in compliled objects, images, PDFs etc or tampering with the existing binary files you have (for example a sites images).
+This means you can block people from checking in compiled objects, images, PDFs etc that may have an unknown origin or tampering with the existing binary files.

 An example: